-- 3.3.4 Recommendations.
-The committee shall prepare a written report of its recommendations.
-The dean shall transmit this report to the provost, together with the dean's own recommendations. - 3.3.5 Emergencies.
-In the case of an emergency requiring an appointment to the faculty before a meeting of the committee can be held, the chair shall promptly notify the vice chair, who shall ascertain the sense of the committee by contacting the members as far as is practicable and shall report to the chair.
-The sense shall be submitted to the provost in the same manner as for submitting the sense of the committee as ascertained in a meeting. - 3.3.6 Structure.
-The structure of either the Promotions Committee or the Appointments Committee may be amended by adopting a new organization plan approved by the dean and by a majority vote of the Law School faculty at a meeting called for that purpose.
-(F.M., December 16, 1981.) - 3.3.7 Common Membership.
-Except for the dean, no faculty member shall serve simultaneously on both the Appointments Committee and the Promotions Committee.
-(F.M., December 16, 1981.) - 3.4 OTHER COMMITTEES.
+- 3.4 COMMITTEE TO SELECT THE DIRECTOR OF THE LAW LIBRARY.
+When an appointment to director of the Law Library is to be made, the dean convenes and chairs a committee composed of four other members: one member of the library faculty and one other faculty member appointed by the dean; one member elected by and from the library faculty; and one member elected by and from other Law School faculty.
+The committee shall be responsible for recruiting, interviewing, soliciting faculty and student opinions, and recommending to the University a director of the Law Library.
+Before making a recommendation to the University, the committee shall call a meeting of the faculty at which meeting any candidate being considered for appointment shall be discussed and an advisory vote taken.
+Library faculty may participate in this advisory vote.
+(F.M., November 6, 1998.) - 3.4 OTHER COMMITTEES.
 Other committees may be created by the dean or by a majority of the faculty, permanently or temporarily, as the dean or the faculty determines.
 (U.A.A., Art.
 IV, sec.
-5(b).) - 3.5 STUDENT PARTICIPATION ON LAW SCHOOL COMMITTEES - 3.5.1 Voting.
+5(b).) - 3.5 STUDENT PARTICIPATION ON LAW SCHOOL COMMITTEES - Voting.
 The faculty authorizes student voting membership on each committee other than the Faculty Committees on Promotions and Appointments.
 The faculty members of the committee shall decide, by majority vote, whether and on what business a student member may vote, and no more than one student member may vote.
 (F.M., September 28, 1968; October 4, 1971.)

-- 3.5.2 Attendance.
+- 3.3.2 Attendance.
 The faculty members of a committee shall decide, by majority vote, whether and on what business to invite one or more student members.
-(F.M., September 28, 1968; October 4, 1971.) - 3.6 Student Participation on University Committees - 3.6.1 Academic Committees and Councils.
+(F.M., September 28, 1968; October 4, 1971.) - 3.4 STUDENT PARTICIPATION ON UNIVERSITY COMMITTEES - 3.4.1 Academic Committees and Councils.
 Student participation should be encouraged on those academic committees and councils of the University where participation would benefit the total community.
 The appropriateness, nature and extent of such participation should be studied by the committees and councils, and recommended changes should be proposed to the appropriate authority.
 When the recommendation involves a change in the wording of the Faculty Manual, the change should be considered by the Academic Council.
-Student membership is inappropriate for, inter alia, committees for admissions, appointments and promotions, and for awarding fellowships and grants, but these committees may benefit from other forms of student participation, e.g., student opinions of faculty teaching. - 3.6.2 University Academic Council.
+Student membership is inappropriate for, inter alia, committees for admissions, appointments and promotions, and for awarding fellowships and grants, but these committees may benefit from other forms of student participation, e.g., student opinions of faculty teaching. - 3.
+2 University Academic Council.
 Student members of the Academic Council have full speaking and voting privileges.
-These student members will be selected annually from the following constituencies, in a manner determined by a special committee of the Academic Council appointed for this purpose by the chair: - 3.6.2.1 Two undergraduate students, rotated among the four undergraduate colleges; - 3.6.2.2 One student from the Graduate School or, in alternate years, from the other programs of advanced studies; - 3.6.2.3 The Academic Commissioner of Student Government will be an ex-officio member.
+These student members will be selected annually from the following constituencies, in a manner determined by a special committee of the Academic Council appointed for this purpose by the chair: - 3.4.2.1 Two undergraduate students, rotated among the four undergraduate colleges; - 3.4.2.2 One student from the Graduate School or, in alternate years, from the other programs of advanced studies; - 3.4.2.3 The Academic Commissioner of Student Government will be an ex-officio member.
 (U.A.A., Art.
 IV, sec.
 3(a).)